shaquille-galanto/screaming-architecture-nextjs/README.md

             └── 📄 index.ts
 ```

-### ✏️ Rule #2: Limit nesting of feature files to two levels deep only.
+### ✏️ Rule #2: Avoid nesting of feature files inside feature file

-Too much nesting can affect the readability of the project architecture, so as much as possible we want to minimize nesting of files.
-We want to limit it only to 2 levels deep.
+Nesting of files can affect the readability of the project architecture, so as much as possible we want to avoid it.
 Let's say for example, `todo-item` is only being used in `todo-list` and we have `use-todo-item` which is being used inside `todo-item` only.
 We might think of nesting `use-todo-item` inside `todo-item` and nesting `todo-item` inside `todo-list`.
 But what if there's another file that is only being used in `use-todo-item`?
-The nesting would be endless, so it might be better to just put a limit for nesting files.
+The nesting would be endless, so it might be better to just avoid it from the start.

 ```
 ❌ Don't do this ❌